 The following scholarships may be of special interest to majors in communication disorders.
 These are small scholarship grants (the actual amounts vary from year to year) designed to assist students with some of the financial obligations incurred during their study.
-To apply for these scholarships, students should obtain the scholarship booklet from Student Financial Services and submit the appropriate forms to the financial services office.
+For complete and updated information regarding these scholarships, please visit the Southeast Missouri University Foundation.

 Open to students majoring in Communication Disorders who intend to work with hearing or speech impaired youth.
 Applicant must have completed 75 credit hours with a 3.0 GPA and must show financial need.

 Awarded to a student majoring in Speech Pathology.

 M. Luther and Catherine Hahs Scholarship

 The Hahs Speech Scholarship is available to candidates who have completed at least 75 undergraduate hours with a major in speech pathology and have outstanding scholarship abilities with high promise as a professional speech pathologist.

 Open to U.S. citizens majoring in Communication Disorders.
 Preference will be given to applicants of European descent.

 The M. G. Lorberg Scholarship is open to undergraduate or graduate students who have a declared major in communication disorders.

 Jeannie Stange Scholarship

 Award is open to students with at least 60 undergraduate hours, a major in speech pathology with a minimum of 3.0 GPA in all studies and a minimum 3.25 GPA in major field.